karimAlhajjOmar/EncryptedCord/README.md

 <h1>EncryptedCord</h1>

 EncryptedCord is a Python application built with tkinter and discord.py to create an encrypted Discord bot.
 It encrypts messages before sending them and decrypts them upon reception, ensuring secure communication over Discord channels.
+You can call it Encrypted Discord
 Features

   <li>  End-to-End Encryption: Messages sent through the bot are encrypted using the Fernet encryption scheme from the cryptography library.</li>